Flourish-savings/flourish-sdk-flutter/README.md

   flourish_flutter_sdk: ^<latest version>
 ```

+### SDK internal requirements

-To use this plugin, you will need these elements:
+To use this SDK, you will need these elements:

 - partnerId: a unique identifier that will be provided by Flourish
 - secret: a string that represents a key, also provided by Flourish